 3. Ruin pubs

 Budapest is famous for its ruin pubs.
-They are old factory buildings furnished with old furniture of community centres, granmother’s flats.
-You can find unique seeting facilities such as cars or bath tubs turned into sofas.
+They are old factory buildings furnished with old furniture of community centres, grandmother’s flats.
+You can find unique seating facilities such as cars or bathtubs turned into sofas.
 It gives a retro feeling for the pubs.
 This page is great to see where these pubs are located and what they are unique for.
 My personal favourite is Szimpla kert.